Lip Tie in Baby – Causes, Signs, and Treatments

 How Is a Lip Tie Treated?

 A lip tie is treated by observing the seriousness of its condition and by checking if the baby’s feeding is affected.
 Most doctors advise against further treatments for lip tie at an early age if the baby can breastfeed normally.
-If it affects the breastfeeding dyad, the lip tie needs to be revised, and it can be done using scissors or laser.
+If it affects the breastfeeding dyad, the lip tie needs to be revised, and it can be done using scissors or a laser.
 This treatment needs to be followed by stretching exercises so that the tie does not reattach.
 If breastfeeding is not affected, most doctors will let it be.
 Having said that, finding a supporting doctor is important as not all doctors support the revision of ties.

 What Happens During the Lip Tie Reversal Procedure?

-If your baby’s doctor recommends a lip tie surgery, there is no need to panic, as the surgery is quite simple and quick.
+If your baby’s doctor recommends lip tie surgery, there is no need to panic, as the surgery is quite simple and quick.
 The revision can be done using a laser or a pair of scissors.
 It is usually done by a pediatric dentist, and having a lactation consultant on board when this is done is important.
 The pediatric dentist and a lactation consultant work as a team when it comes to revising tongue ties.
 The doctor could apply an infant-friendly anaesthetic or numbing agent in the baby’s mouth.
-After approximately 30 seconds, he/she will cut the lip tie either with a pair of sterilised scissors or laser.
+After approximately 30 seconds, he/she will cut the lip tie either with a pair of sterilised scissors or a laser.
 It is recommended to breastfeed pretty much right after the procedure.

 Post Treatment Care

-If you are afraid that the pain is going to be extreme, you can ask the doctor to prescribe a pain-relieving medicine or ointment that is safe for kids.
+- If you are afraid that the pain is going to be extreme, you can ask the doctor to prescribe a pain-relieving medicine or ointment that is safe for kids.

-It is critical that you breastfeed your baby once before the procedure and once immediately after.
+- It is critical that you breastfeed your baby once before the procedure and once immediately after.
 Breastfeeding immediately after the surgery is a natural way to relieve any pain your little one faces.

-Increase skin-to-skin contact with your baby.
+- Increase skin-to-skin contact with your baby.
 You can opt for kangaroo care for your baby or let him suckle on your shoulders or palms.
-Hold him in your arms and give him access to a clean part of your skin – your baby will suckle on your skin for pain relief too.
+Hold him in your arms and give him access to a clean part of your skin – your baby will suckle on your skin for pain relief, too.

-In case the post-procedure pain seems unbearable for your child, and he becomes fussy or cries incessantly, then you can give him paracetamol or ibuprofen after checking with the paediatrician.
+- In case the post-procedure pain seems unbearable for your child, and he becomes fussy or cries incessantly, then you can give him paracetamol or ibuprofen after checking with the paediatrician.

-You can also use an ice cube on the affected area.
+- You can also use an ice cube on the affected area.
 Ice will numb the area and lower the inflammation.

-Keep teething toys handy to help your baby develop good teething habits – these toys will also help relieve pain.
+- Keep teething toys handy to help your baby develop good teething habits – these toys will also help relieve pain.

 The doctor will recommend certain stretching exercises so that the tie does not reattach and get the baby to suck stronger.